End of Year Sale - Up to $65K off - Ends Dec. 31st

 Soil Reclamation

-Soil Reclamation is the process of reclaiming the soil’s quality like lost fertility, minerals, nutrients and moisture to make it fit for intensive use again.
-The reclamation of soil, its nutrients and fertility are done with an objective to increase further land use and enhance agricultural activities like cropping and irrigation.
+Soil reclamation is the process of reclaiming the soil’s quality, like lost fertility, minerals, nutrients, and moisture, to make it fit for intensive use again.
+The reclamation of soil, its nutrients, and fertility is done with the objective of increasing further land use and enhancing agricultural activities like cropping and irrigation.

 Pedogenesis, also known as soil development, soil evolution, soil formation, and soil genesis, is the process of soil formation as regulated by the effects of place, environment, and history.